 To clone C drive in Server 2019, it is suggested to use System Clone rather than Partition Clone.
 System Clone will choose C drive and boot related partitions like System Reserved Partition automatically as the source partitions, thus ensuring you can boot OS from the cloned drive successfully later.
 Let's see how it works.

 Before cloning, connect the new SSD to your computer and make sure it can be detected by Server 2019.
 Please note that all data on the new SSD will be overwritten after cloning.
-You’d better do a disk backup of the new SSD if there are important data.
+You’d better backup files on the new SSD if you don't want to lose them.

 Step 1.
 Install and open this Windows Server clone software.
 Select System Clone under Clone tab.

 Step 2.
 Choose the SSD drive to clone C drive to.
 Then click Next.